finn-no/retriable-kafka-consumer/README.md

     // optional: check if all consumer-threads are alive, recommended to check these every minute or so pool.monitor.monitor()

+## Explicitly set retry topics

+    // build a consumer-pool
+    ReliableKafkaConsumerPool<String,String> pool = new ReliablePoolBuilder<>(eventClientFactory)
+                .topicsRetryTopics(Collections.singletonMap(TOPIC, RETRY_TOPIC)) //explicitly set retry topic.
+                .poolCount(5) // optional: number of threads consuming from kafka .processingFunction(record -> process(record)) // required : a function that processes records
+                .retryPeriodMillis(24 * 60 * 60 * 1000) // optional: how long a message should be retried before given up on
+                .retryThrottleMillis(5_000) // optional: specify how fast a message should be retried .build();

+    pool.monitor.start(); // start the pool

+    // optional: check if all consumer-threads are alive, recommended to check these every minute or so pool.monitor.monitor()

 # Detailed description